 All you need to do to make this a dairy free cake is to swap the plain yogurt with coconut yogurt.
 Use a dairy free frosting, slice it up, and share with me 🙂

 I have not tested the recipe as such but you may be able to substitute an egg replacer, but the results will be a bit more flat and dense.
-With the amount of eggs called for (4 total), I am hesitant to suggest how to make a flax egg or how to make a chia egg, but if you try let us know in the comments.
+With the amount of eggs called for (4 total), I am hesitant to suggest how to make a flax egg or chia seed egg, but if you try let us know in the comments.

 Unfortunately that will change the texture and taste of the cake.
 For a sugar free option, I would try a liquid monk fruit maple syrup.